School Closure Distance Learning Plans

 - “Education is the most powerful weapon which you can use to change the world”-Nelson Mandela

 - Music Room

-- My name is Ari Brown and I am thrilled to be entering my third year as music teacher at Claremont.
+- My name is Ari Brown and I am thrilled to be entering my 4th year as music teacher at Claremont.
 This year I will be teaching band to every 6th grader, band to 7/8th graders, and a before school jazz band open to all grades.
-All of my classes are performance based learning environments in which students get hands-on experience preparing and performing challenging music literature.
+All of my classes are performance based learning opportunities in which students get hands-on experience preparing and performing challenging music literature.
 I place high value on student creativity and challenge musicians to express themselves from even the beginning stages of musicianship.
 Students will find success by entering each day with an open mind, a respect for the feelings of peers when they take risks, and a willingness to try new things.
 While some families provide their students with instruments and the related supplies, no child who wishes to make music will be turned away.

 - Max Washburn